Sub-Neptunes Show a Stronger Correlation with Cold Jupiters than Super-Earths Especially in Metal-rich Systems: Discussions and conclusions

 Based on 109 transiting systems with both inner small planet and outer gas giants (section \ref{sec.sample}) from \cite{2024ApJ...968L..25B}, we investigate the correlations between outer gas giants and inner planets above/below the radius valley.
 We find that for metal-rich ($\rm [Fe/H]$) systems, the positive correlation is significantly strong (confidence level of 99.95\%) for systems hosting only sub-Neptunes above the radius valley, while systems hosting super-Earths show weak correlation with outer cold Jupiters (Figure \ref{figfCJ_SNMixSE_metalrich}, section \ref{sec.result.FCJ_rich}). {We also consider a homogeneous Kepler-Keck subsample and derive a consistent trend, i.e., the strongest positive correlation between inner planets and cold Jupiters is for sub-Neptunes systems in high metallicity regime (Figure \ref{figfCJ_SNMixSE_metalrich_KeplerKeck}, section \ref{sec.results.Kepler-Keck}).} A similar result is observed in the RV sample, where metal-rich systems hosting massive inner planets display a strong positive correlation (confidence level of 99.11\%) with outer cold Jupiters (Figure \ref{figfCJ_RVSP_metalrich}, section \ref{sec.results.RV}).
 The result suggests that stellar metallicity plays a key role in shaping planetary system architectures, influencing both the likelihood of forming outer giant planets and the mass and size distribution of inner small planets.

 Our results are consistent with several established observational trends.
 It has long been established that the frequency of cold Jupiters increases with stellar metallicity, representing the well-known planet–metallicity correlation \citep{2005ApJ...622.1102F,2010PASP..122..905J,2011arXiv1109.2497M}.
 Subsequent studies have also shown that the fraction of stars hosting small planets rises gradually with metallicity \citep{2019ApJ...873....8Z}.
 Moreover, the relative proportion of sub-Neptunes to super-Earths decreases as metallicity increases \citep{2018MNRAS.480.2206O,2022AJ....163..249C}.
+Recent work also shows that inner sub-Neptunes in systems hosting outer giant planets tend to exhibit systematically larger radii \citep{2025MNRAS.544L..51B}.
 Our results, showing a pronounced positive correlation between massive/larger inner planets and outer cold Jupiters around metal-rich stars, extend and connect these earlier findings.

 These findings can be naturally understood within the core accretion framework.
 In this paradigm, protoplanetary disks around higher-metallicity stars possess more massive reservoirs of solids, which enable the rapid formation of massive planetary cores not only in the outer disk but also in the inner regions \citep{2023ApJ...952L..20C}.
 The enhanced solid content allows planetary cores to grow more efficiently and to accrete larger amounts of gas \citep{2012A&A...547A.111M,2018MNRAS.479.4786V,2021A&A...656A..69E,2025A&A...701A..94C}, thereby favoring the formation of sub-Neptunes in inner region and gas giants in outer region.
 Moreover, planets with more massive cores are better able to retain their primordial H/He envelopes against atmospheric mass-loss processes such as photoevaporation \citep{2013ApJ...776....2L,2014ApJ...792....1L} and core-powered model \citep{2018MNRAS.479.4786V}.
 As a result, inner planets in metal-rich systems are expected to preferentially populate the sub-Neptune regime above the planetary radius valley, rather than appearing as stripped super-Earths below the valley.